Origins of the name

 William Carpenter (1721-1809 & Hannah Needham (1727-1781)

 William Carpenter was born on 24 Sep 1721 at Swanson Corners, Hampshire County, Massachusetts.
 On 28 Apr 1743 he married Hannah Needham who was born in Mar 1727 to Anthony Needham III and Mary Swinerton.
+For more on Hannah's family see Needham Family Line.
 The couple had 10 children between 1744 and 1769.
 They were; Zebulon, Anna, Daniel, Jesse, John, Hannah, Reuben, Nathan, and William Barney.
 Some sources count 14 children in this family

 "The family relocated to Wales, Hampden County Massachusetts in or about 1740 and lived there till 1782, then removed to Stafford, CT where he died, though his remains were brought back to Wales for interment, beside his first wife.
 He was a man of some prominence here, had the "gift of gab" somewhat enlargedly; was for many years generally selected for Moderator at Town Meetings; and in 1779 he was elected and deputed as the Delegate from South Brimfield to the Convention held that year for the formation the the Constitution of our Sovereign Commonwealth."